Metrics

 , spot_fallback

-) of running nodes in cluster:
+) of running nodes in the cluster:

 sum(castai_cluster_node_count{castai_cluster="$cluster"}) by (castai_node_lifecycle)